coderaniii/pmms/README.md

 ## Note

-This project was built as part of my summer internship at Tata Steel and is being considered for actual use on the plant floor.
+This project was built as part of my Summer Internship at Tata Steel and is being considered for actual use on the plant floor.
 Still actively improving it as I get feedback.